longd3/fuelfreak/README.md

 ## View and export trip data collected by Automatic

-This is a node.js app that allows users to sign in using Automatic and view their trips.
+A node.js app that allows users to view and export their trips taken using Automatic.
 It uses the Automatic API.

 ## Demo